hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 - added table with amount of vertices, edges, faces and degree at all vertices into the thesis
 - added a short text about Vizing theorem and Vizing class of plat and arch solids

+### 2025_02_26

+- wrote definition of drawing of a graph, plane graph and a planar graph

+### 2025_02_27

+- edited definitions for colorings to be able to color faces as well
+- added a definition of face coloring including a figure with an example on a octahedral graph